PagerDuty/pdpyras/README.rst

 About
 -----
-This library supplies a class ``APISession`` extending `requests.Session`_ from the Requests_ HTTP library.
+This library supplies a class :class:`pdpyras.APISession` extending `requests.Session`_ from the Requests_ HTTP library.
 It serves as a practical and simple-as-possible-but-no-simpler abstraction layer for accessing the PagerDuty REST API, differing minimally from the already well-known and well-documented underlying HTTP library.
 This makes it appropriate for use as the foundation of anything from a feature-rich REST API client library to a quick-and-dirty API script.

 This module was borne of necessity for a basic, reusable API client to eliminate code duplication in some of PagerDuty Support's internal Python-based